Justice-Through-Code/fall_2020/challenges/21_advanced_git/advanced_git_challenge.md

 2. Look around your repo to see all the things your collaborators have added

-## BONUS CHALLENGEL Creating a merge conflict
+## BONUS CHALLENGE: Creating a merge conflict
 You can see another example of creating a merge conflict [here.](http://swcarpentry.github.io/git-novice/09-conflict/index.html)

 1. Within your new shared repository, we will need to modify a file to use for our merge conflict example.